 Enneagram 3w4: The Professional

 As a Professional, you combine the ambition of a Type 3 with the creativity of a Type 4.
-YYou're all about striving to shine in your own unique way.
-Your drive and originality inspire others to pursue their own passions with determination and a touch of flair.
+You're all about striving to shine in your own unique way.
+As an Enneagram Type 3 wing 4, your drive and originality inspire others to pursue their own passions with determination and a touch of flair.

 Enneagram 4w3: The Aristocrat